 Effective the fourth consecutive day of leave without pay status, vacation will not accrue.
+This provision does not affect approved family leave or medical leave taken pursuant to statute.

 8.03 SATURDAYS, SUNDAYS, AND HOLIDAYS

 Saturdays, Sundays, and holidays will not be considered vacation time off while an employee is on vacation.